Meiji wedding kakeshita with full-body yuzen, kinkoma, and Shishu. Length 62"

 Antique Meiji furisode with yuzen

-So widespread and highly praised did iki become that it remains in the country's subconscious even today, in a sense of appreciation of the subtle and the unspoken, and of little things that speak volumes.
+So widespread and highly praised did iki become that it embedded in the country's subconscious through the years and remains even today, in a sense of appreciation of the subtle and the unspoken, and of little things that speak volumes.

-Why this particular furisode never had its long sleeves cut short we'll never know--perhaps the sumptuary laws had moved on, and designs were now allowed on the outside of kimono once more--but the fact that they weren't renders it a rare intact example of iki style!
+Why this particular furisode never had its long sleeves cut short we'll never know--perhaps the sumptuary laws had lapsed, and designs were now allowed on the outside of kimono once more--but the fact that they weren't renders it a rare intact example of iki style!
 Sourced in Osaka.

 Hon-Furisode with yuzen, kinkoma, surihaku and shishu.

 An exuberant hon-furisode, probably somewhere between late Taisho and early Showa (1920 to 1940).

 This stunning bridal furisode has a design of cranes rendered in yuzen, with several of the main birds embellished with embroidery and gold kinkoma.
 As with the blue crane hikizuri on my Tomesode